puanabidah/javascript-mini-projects/README.md

 2. [Counter Program](./counter-program): A simple counter application that allows users to increase, decrease, and reset a counter value.
 3. [Dice Roll](./random-number-generator): Generate random numbers between 1 and 6, simulating a dice roll.
 4. [Age Checking](./age-checking): Check if a user is old enough to enter a site based on their age input.
+5. [Number Guessing Game](./guess-a-number): A game where users guess a randomly generated number between 1 and 100.

 ## 🚀 How to Run